Murder of Lisa Rene: Trials of the murderers

 Steven Beckley pleaded guilty to kidnapping resulting in death.
 Although the charge generally carries a mandatory life sentence, Means had option to impose a lesser sentence due to Beckley's substantial assistance specification.
 Beckley received a 30-year sentence.
 Means reserved his harshest words for him, saying he deserved to be executed and likely would have received a death sentence had he not cooperated.
 "Mr. Beckley, I can't imagine any more heinous crime than the one you participated in," he said.

 On November 12, 2019, Beckley was registered as a sex offender.
 He will remain on the sex offender registry until November 12, 2041.
 He was released from prison on April 21, 2020.

 Marvin Holloway, who was present at times and financed the crimes, but did not directly participate in the abuse of Rene, pleaded guilty to being an accessory after the fact to kidnapping and interstate transportation in aid of a racketeering enterprise.
 He received a 15-year sentence.
 He had faced up to 20 years in prison.
 Means told Holloway that while he was the least culpable member of the group, he still could have saved Rene.
 "The hardest part for me to understand, the part that our community cannot forgive, not completely, is the fact that you saw Lisa Rene in that motel room tied up," he said.
 "You saw Lisa Rene sitting there praying for her life.
 You did nothing.
 It's not inappropriate for you to pay a stiff price for so callous an act."

 Holloway later appealed his sentence on the grounds that the actions of his co-defendants should not have been attributed to him as well.
 The court ruled against him, saying he had witnessed Lisa Rene, in his words, "praying for her life" while bound in the motel.
 They also pointed to Holloway loaning Orlando his car, knowing he was planning to murder Rene.
 Consequently, the court concluded that Rene's murder should have been foreseeable to Holloway, and he was responsible for "all reasonably foreseeable acts and omissions of others in furtherance of the jointly undertaken criminal activity."
 Holloway was released from prison on May 2, 2008.

-In 2019, Bruce Webster's death sentence was overturned after he was found to be intellectually disabled.
-He had nearly been executed in 2007, but his execution was halted over an injunction in lethal injection protocols.
-Hall exhausted his appeals on April 16, 2007, but an execution date was not set at the time for the same reasons.